jinagamvasubabu/vasubabu_blog/source/_posts/localhexoissue.md

 author: Vasubabu
 ---

-[Hexo.io](www.hexo.io) is a good blogging platform built on node.js.
+[Hexo.io](www.hexo.io) is a good blogging framework built on node.js.
 But some people face issues while installing in Ubuntu or Mac.
 Local `hexo` not found is one of those.

 ## Hexo.io